 - A smoke detector only has one purpose.
 It will give you advance warning that there is a potential problem which will hopefully give you a few valuable seconds to make your escape.
 Unless the cause is obvious do not ignore them or assume they have gone off accidentally.
-While you are debate the fire could be spreading rapidly.
+While you are debating the fire could be spreading rapidly.

 - Do not interfere with them.
 Our trainers here at the Fire Training Company can tell you stories that would make your hair curl about people doing stupid things with Smoke Detectors.
 Next time you visit a hotel notice how the warnings about not smoking in rooms are very close to the warnings about how much you will be charged for tampering with a smoke detector.
 Playing around with them can cost lives.

 - Remember to change the batteries regularly if needed.
 Some detectors rely on a battery as backup.
 This will need changing annually as a minimum.
-If you have a mains powered detector with a rechargeable battery built in, make sure you are aware of the maintenance schedules.
+If you have a mains-powered detector with a rechargeable battery built-in, make sure you are aware of the maintenance schedules.

 - They should be replaced every 10 years.
 Sorry, but you cannot simply install a smoke detector and expect it to live forever.

 - Clean and maintain it.
 At regular intervals give the smoke detectors a little TLC.
-Remember dust and other contamination will reduce the effectiveness of the detector, so most manufacturers suggest you use the soft brush part of a vacuum to clean around the vents and sensors one or twice a year.
+Remember dust and other contamination will reduce the effectiveness of the detector, so most manufacturers suggest you use the soft brush part of a vacuum to clean around the vents and sensors once or twice a year.

 Over the years a great deal of research has gone into the causes of fire and the best way to reduce the danger from an emergency.
-Smoke detectors have been proven to make a huge difference to the likelihood of harm and fatalities.
+Smoke detectors have been proven to make a huge difference in the likelihood of harm and fatalities.
 Every year people die needlessly in fires because of non-functioning smoke detectors which could well have prevented the fatality.
 In 2013/14, 12% of dwellings did not have a working smoke alarm which is recorded in fire statistics England.

 Smoke detectors do save lives and they require very little maintenance.
 As a Fire Warden you should be aware of where they are and what maintenance they will need.